 Variance is a powerful way to allow your code to do more.
 It is most obvious when you consider generics with bounds — i.e. with a type that restricts the subset of possible generic argument types.
 Also, another important condition is a state, variance is usually allowed only for classes and interfaces (since it does not make sense for generic functions).

-We split variance to three states: invariant, covariant and contravariant.
+We split variance into three states: invariant, covariant, and contravariant.

 Invariant